jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Changelog ==

+= 2.1.4 =
+ * Bugfix: Access token for importing comments from streams that aren't public
+ * Bugfix: Get right Facebook avatar for comments made as pages

 = 2.1.3 =
  * Bugfix: Error for fopen filename can't be empty - wasn't declaring